What is a LIM?

 Use the LIM application form below or collect one from our offices.

 Complete the form and send it to us with the processing fee.
-You can also email or fax your application, provided your fee and the original form follow in the mail.
+You can also email your form and confirmation of online payment (details below) to LIMS@npdc.govt.nz or fax your application and send your fee and the original form in the mail.
 The application will be processed once the fee is received in full.
 (Please note that a cancellation fee applies.)

-You can also pay for your LIM using online banking with your Surname and LIM as the reference -
+If you are paying by online banking use your Surname and LIM as the reference -

 New Plymouth District Council bank account: 03-0713-0357528-08